sridharmb/new-demo/README.md

 # new-demo
-this is my 1st git repo <br> Author
+this is my 1st git repo <br> Author is him.